TimothyYW/Project_05/README.md

 + Modeling the data using machine learning method, such as Random forest and Gradient boosting

 ### User stories

++ As client, I want to be know what features that are corralate with SalePrices, from the most to the least corralated.(Data_Crralation.ipynb)

++ As technical user, I want to know which models performing better and which one performing worst.
+(Modeling.ipynb)

++ As techincal user, I want to

++ As client, I want to have a clean datasets that are easy to understand.
+(Data_Cleaning.ipynb)

++ As user, I want to know the source of the data.

++ As client, I want

++ As user, I want to see graphs that are simplfied (Data_Cleaning.ipynb)

++ As client, I want to see dashboard that shows

++ As

++ As

 ## **9. Main data analytics and Machine learning libraries**